Andrei Mikhailovich

-Andrei Mikhailovich Driessen (born 15 December 1997) is a Russian born, New Zealand raised professional boxer.
+Andrei Mikhailovich Driessen (Russian: Андрей Михайлович; born 15 December 1997) is a Russian born, New Zealand raised professional boxer.
 He has won multiple New Zealand national championships in two weight classes from light middleweight to middleweight.
 At regional level, Mikhailovich has also won the IBF Pan-Pacific and WBO Global middleweight belts.
+In 2025, Mikhailovich would become a world title challenger when he fought for the IBF World middleweight title in October 2024 against Janibek Alimkhanuly.

 Early life

-Mikhailovich and his twin brother was born in Russia but was adopted from an orphanage in 1999 when they were 18 months old.
+Mikhailovich and his twin brother were born in Russia.
+They were adopted from an orphanage in 1999 when they were 18 months old.

 Amateur career

-Mikhailovich amateur has been described as decent.
+Mikhailovich's amateur career has been described as decent.
 During his amateur career he competed in multiple New Zealand National championships and has won the North Island Golden Gloves Championships.
-It was at an amateur boxing event where he met his current coach and manager Isaac Peach.
+It was at an amateur boxing event where he met his current coach and manager Isaac Peach at Peach Boxing.

 Professional career

 Professional Debut, Gunnar Jackson Rivalry, New Zealand Champion 2018 - 2020

 In April 2018, Mikhailovich made his professional boxing debut against Rob Ramsey.
 In the first 12 months of his professional boxing career, he defeated many credible opponents including Jerome Pascua, former WBA PABA and New Zealand Champion Adrian Taihia and former IBO Oceania Champion Chase Haley.
-In this time Mikhailovich fought multiple journeyman as well including Simon Julian and former New Zealand champion Daniel Maxwell.
+During this time Mikhailovich fought multiple journeymen as well including Simon Julian and former New Zealand champion Daniel Maxwell.

 In August 2019, Mikhailovich fought against his first major rival, former top 10 in the WBO Gunnar Jackson.
-The fight against Jackson was considered a grudge match as Mikhailovich called out Jackson earlier in the year.
-On top of that, Mikhailovich coach Isaac Peach has beaten Jackson in a past as a professional boxer.
-After ten rounds, Mikhailovhich won the fight by unanimous decision, almost winning every round against Jackson, securing himself his first professional boxing belt winning the New Zealand National (Pro Box NZ version) Middleweight title.
-After the fight, Jackson announced that he has retired from professional boxing.
+The fight against Jackson was considered a grudge match as Mikhailovich had called out Jackson earlier in the year.
+Adding to that, Mikhailovich's coach Isaac Peach had beaten Jackson in the past as a professional boxer.
+Mikhailovich won the fight by unanimous decision, winning almost every one of the 10 rounds and securing his first professional boxing belt, the New Zealand National (Pro Box NZ version) Middleweight title.
+After the fight, Jackson announced his retirement from professional boxing.

-In November 2020, Mikhailovich fought and defeated Marcus Heywood by unanimous decision for his second New Zealand title, but this time the PBCNZ version in the Super Welterweight division.
+In November 2020, Mikhailovich fought and defeated Marcus Heywood by unanimous decision for his second New Zealand title, the PBCNZ version in the Super Welterweight division.
 In April 2021, he defended the title successfully against former New Zealand champion Shay Brock, winning the fight by TKO.